 You are free to decide whether you provide such data and there are no consequences of failing to do so.
-You can request for your data not to be processed for such at any time, which we will act on immediately, unless there is a legitimate, regulatory or legal reason for not doing so.
+You can request for your data not to be processed for such at any time, which we will act upon immediately, unless there is a legitimate, regulatory or legal reason for not doing so.

-Where we process special category data, our lawful basis exists under article 9 of the GDPR.
+Where we process Special Category Data, our lawful basis exists under article 9 of the GDPR.
 For more information, please contact DPA-FOI@eastlighthomes.co.uk

-Profiling & Automated Decision Making
+Profiling & Automated Decision-Making

 What are cookies?